leftArrow

 With this flaw, an unauthorized user can access other users’ data.
 Attackers can use it to modify or steal data.
 It is important to identify and resolve such types of vulnerability to ensure a robust security posture for your environment.

-You can discover most API threats using an advanced vulnerability scanner.
-Such a scanner will thoroughly scan your applications and discover insecure API endpoints.
+You can discover most API threats using an advanced pentesting tool.
+Such a tool will thoroughly simulate a real-world attack on your applications and discover insecure API endpoints.
 Moreover, let’s learn more about broken object level authorization, how it occurs, and ways to prevent it.

 Table of Contents

-- What is BOLA (Broken Object Level Authorization)?
+1. What is Broken Object Level Authorization (BOLA)?

-- Impact of Broken Object Level Authorization on Your Organization
+3. Impact of Broken Object Level Authorization Attack on Organization

 Let’s understand it with an example.

-Impact of Broken Object Level Authorization on Your Organization
+Impact of Broken Object Level Authorization Attack on Organization

 Types of Broken Object Level Authorization